 The Master’s program in Public Policy at Trinity College prepares students broadly for analyzing policy issues.
 Core courses provide a foundation in empirical and normative analysis, while electives and a capstone policy practicum focus on applied specialization.

-The program is designed for full-time students to complete the program in one year as long as they enroll in the Fall, Summer I, or Summer II semester.
+The program is designed for full-time students to complete the program in one year.
 Completion time for part-time students will depend on their course load each semester.

 Curriculum: The M.A. in Public Policy consists of 10 course credits.
 Students are required to take six core courses, three policy electives, and the capstone policy practicum.